drMurtadha/sensorwirelessadhoc/README.md

     8.1 [Recap of Key Points](#81-recap-of-key-points)
     8.2 [Discussion](#82-discussion)

+# Learning Outcomes
+By the end of this topic, students should be able to:
+1. Explain the characteristics and applications of sensor networks, including energy efficiency, scalability, and self-healing capabilities.
+2. Describe different types of wireless networks, including Wi-Fi, cellular, LPWAN, and Bluetooth, and discuss their respective advantages and limitations.
+3. Compare and contrast ad-hoc networks with traditional networks, highlighting their unique features and challenges.
+4. Identify key protocols used in sensor, wireless, and ad-hoc networks, such as MAC, proactive, reactive, and hybrid routing protocols.
+5. Discuss the key challenges associated with sensor, wireless, and ad-hoc networks, including resource constraints, mobility, and security issues.
+6. Analyze real-world case studies such as smart city deployments and vehicular ad-hoc networks (VANETs).
+7. Explain emerging trends in sensor and ad-hoc networks, particularly the integration with cloud, edge computing, and the use of AI/ML for optimization.

 # Lecture Notes: Advanced Computer Network and Cloud Computing
 **Topic**: Sensor, Wireless, and Ad-Hoc Networks